 President Ilham Aliyev Approves Board Structure Of Anti-Monopoly And Consumer Market Agency - Decree

-President of the Republic of Azerbaijan, Ilham Aliyev, signed an order in this regard.
+President of the Republic of Azerbaijan, Ilham Aliyev, signed a decree in this regard.

 Under the order, the board of the State Agency for Antimonopoly and Consumer Market Control under the President of the Republic of Azerbaijan (SACMC) has been approved in the following composition: